norberttech/aceeditor-bundle/README.md

 norzechowicz_ace_editor:
     base_path: "bundles/norzechowiczaceeditor/ace"
     autoinclude: true
-    debug: false # sources not minified with uglify.js
+    debug: false # sources not minified with uglify.js, based on kernel.debug but it can force it
     noconflict: true # uses ace.require instead of require
 ```